zeenatarshad30/MoZee/README.md

 Don't forget to check out other branches too😌🙈🙈!!

 ### PPPS:
-Also don't forget to check out issues and pull requests 😌!!
+Also don't forget to check out Issues and Pull requests 😌!!